Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedSplunk/DataManipulation.md

 ### Introduction

-Here we're going to walk through the TryHackMe room (Splunk: Data Manipulation)[https://tryhackme.com/room/splunkdatamanipulation].
+Here we're going to walk through the TryHackMe room [Splunk: Data Manipulation](https://tryhackme.com/room/splunkdatamanipulation).
 Part of the Advanced Splunk module on the SOC Level 2 learning path.

 We're expected to already have knowledge of regex and Splunk basics.